PeanutPK/Diabetes-Analysis/README.md

 ## Running the application

-1. Clone the file from github
+1. Clone the file from GitHub
 2. Install all requirements in requirements.txt
 3. Run main.py file
 ```